okosioc/openvila/README.md

 ## Vilas

-Install a Codex-compatible Vila from a Petdex pet page.
+`Vila` is compatible with [Codex Pets](https://github.com/openai/skills/blob/main/skills/.curated/hatch-pet/references/codex-pet-contract.md).

+You can install it from openvila.com or petdex.dev.
 OpenVila downloads the pet metadata and spritesheet into `.openvila/vilas/<slug>/`, then activates it in `.openvila/config.yaml`.

 ```bash
 openvila vila install https://petdex.dev/pets/arcueid-dress